¡Adios, America!: Critical reception

 Reviewing it for National Review, Jay Nordlinger called it "a serious book making serious points" and said "Her contention is that the people, or People, have long wanted a clampdown on immigration, but the elites, or Elites, have thwarted them."

-In The New York Times, Timothy Egan suggested that "Her book has influenced Trump."
+In The New York Times, Timothy Egan stated that "Her book has influenced Trump."

 The Southern Poverty Law Center notes that she "routinely cites white nationalists, anti-Muslim activists and anti-immigrant groups" in the book.